top of page

 Sioul Coffee n' Grill: my recommendation for lunch or early dinner on the way home.
 This place does excellent satays of all kinds and very good coffee.

 Warung deal Desa: another similarly pretty spot.
 No good for coffee but the food is amazing and cheap in a lovely setting.
+Actually all around Sageh are great little warnings renowned for their satays.
+Your driver will take you to their favourite.

 bottom of page